01speed1/mellas_checks/.github/instructions/business.instructions.md

 Core Domain Concepts
 Child: A student using the checklist.
 Identified by unique name (first name) in current scope.
-ScheduleTemplate: Logical definition of an ordered list of subjects for a school day (e.g. Normal, Taller).
+ScheduleTemplate: Child-scoped logical definition of an ordered list of subjects for a school day (e.g. Normal, Taller).
+Name uniqueness is enforced per child (same template name can exist for different children).
 Admin creates and edits templates only (no per-date configuration in admin UI).
 ScheduleVersion: Internal snapshot auto-created only when a child commits a template for tomorrow.
 Never shown or selected in admin.
 Admin does not manage versions explicitly.
 ScheduleBlock: An entry in a version that links to a subject and has an integer blockOrder.
 No time-of-day semantics in current iteration.
 Subject: Academic or activity unit (Math, PE, Music).
 Material: A physical or digital item needed (Notebook, Pencil Case, Gym Shoes).
-SubjectMaterial: Association (many-to-many) from subject to material meaning that every time the subject is scheduled, those materials are required.
+TemplateSubjectMaterial: Association (many-to-many) between a specific template's inclusion of a subject and a material, allowing materials to differ for the same subject across different templates or children.
 ChecklistInstance: A per child per targetDate container representing one preparation session for tomorrow.
 Only one per (childId, targetDate).
 The template used is implicit via the scheduleVersionId.
 ChecklistItemState: A row representing the readiness state of a single required material derived from (ordered subjects in snapshot × materials linked to that subject at snapshot time).